Icebird (ship): Decommissioning and revival

 The Icebird remained on charter to ANARE until 1994, when it was decided that Australia's Antarctic program should revert to a one ship option as a cost-cutting measure, one which aroused considerable concern within the ANARE community.

 Only two years later, during the 1998-99 season, the Aurora Australis was temporarily out of service, and a replacement ship was hired - the Icebird.
 Reborn under the new name of Polar Bird, and now with Norwegian owners, the Polar Bird has been chartered several years since by ANARE.

+In 2003, Polar Bird was replaced by Vasiliy Golovnin.
+The vessel was sold to Dynamic Shipping Services, Israel, and was renamed Almog (אלמוג, "coral").

+It was again renamed Silver Rose later on (in 2017 or 2018).
+Ultimately, it was abandoned in the Port of Haifa, Israel, no later than 2019, and remains there, as of 2023.